Office Timeline

 William Butler

 William Butler was born in Kentucky in 1797.
-As a young man he served as a messenger for the Governor of Kentucky in the war of 1812.
-He moved to the Springfield area in 1828, and in 1836 was appointed Clerk of the Circuit Courts.
-Butler distinguished himself during an investigation into corruption allegations against a previous Governor.
-In 1859, he was appointed by Governor Bissell to fill the vacancy left by Treasurer Miller.
-During his time in Springfield, Butler was an ardent supporter of Abraham Lincoln.
-Butler reportedly let Lincoln live with him rent free during Lincoln’s time in the state legislator.
-Butler died in Springfield in 1876.
-Camp Butler National Cemetery near Springfield is named for William Butler.
+As a young man, he served as a messenger for the Governor of Kentucky during the War of 1812.
+After the war, in 1828, he moved to the Springfield area.
+Eight years later, in 1836, he was appointed Clerk of the Circuit Courts.
+Later, Butler distinguished himself during an investigation into corruption allegations against a previous Governor.
+In 1859, Governor Bissell appointed him to fill the vacancy left by Treasurer Miller.
+Throughout his many years in Springfield, Butler was an ardent supporter of Abraham Lincoln and reportedly let Lincoln live with him rent-free while Lincoln was a state legislator.
+Butler died in Springfield in 1876, and Camp Butler National Cemetery, located near Springfield, is named in his honor.

 (1857-1859)